Change How You Age: Anti-Aging Top 10 For Your 30’s

 Use an OTC or Prescription Retinoid Every Day

 If you didn’t start using a retinoid daily in your twenties, do it now.
-Over the counter retinol or prescription topical retinoids such as Refissa, Renova, Tazorac or Differin are the gold standard in topical anti-aging.
-The science shows they help reduce discoloration, fine lines and wrinkles and enhance cell function in deeper layers.
+Over-the-counter retinol or prescription topical retinoids such as Refissa, Renova, Tazorac, or Differin are the gold standards in topical anti-aging.
+The science shows they help reduce discoloration, fine lines, and wrinkles and enhance cell function in deeper layers.
 They also reverse some past sun damage.
 Retinoids are both preventative and therapeutic.
 Some people have some redness and peeling at first.
 Read my blog post How to Use Retin-A Without Your Face Peeling Off for some tips on how to use them successfully and avoid or reduce irritation from retinoids.

 Use Active Skincare to Preserve and Produce Collagen, Modulate Pigment